raagin/django-streamfield/README.md

 - `as_list` (boolean)
 - `options` ([block options](#block-options))

+> Note: For unique idetifier inside the lists you may use a combination of `block_unique_id` and `block.id` of subblock.

 **6. Add StreamField to your model in your application**

 And add the models that you want to use in this stream as model_list